Resources & Info

-NEW!
 All-In-One Guide to Defeating ICE Hold Requests: Tool for organizers & advocates to prevent deportations.
 Published by National Immigration Project, Immigrant Legal Resource Center, Immigrant Defense Project, Washington Defenders Association, and the National Immigration Law Center.

 National Immigration Project of the National Lawyer's Guild: Online legal & community resource including a national directory of immigration attorneys.